Let’s talk about the thyroid gland a bit.

 - Thyroid & Endocrine System

 One affects the other!

-The Hypothalamus sends signal to pituitary gland via TRH.
+The Hypothalamus sends a signal to the pituitary gland via TRH.
 The Pituitary gland send signal to Thyroid via TSH (thyroid stimulating hormone).
-TSH causes enzyme TPO to stimulate release of T4 (93%) and T3 (7%).
+TSH causes the enzyme TPO to stimulate release of T4 (93%) and T3 (7%).
 These hormones ride the “taxi cab”- thyroid binding globulin (TBG).

 Thyroid Hormone Conversion